bkryzz/modcel/README.md

 # modcel
 Agent-based modeling of biological tissues

-  MODCEL v2.5 is an AGENT-BASED biophysical simulation model aimed at reconstructing tissue physiology starting from a 2D image (although for backward compatibility with older versions, it also includes older modules for 3D simulation of e.g. spheroids or organoids.)
+<b>MODCEL v2.5 is an AGENT-BASED biophysical simulation model</b> aimed at reconstructing tissue physiology starting from a 2D image (for backward compatibility with versions ≤2.0, it also includes older modules for 3D simulation of e.g. spheroids or organoids.)

   The main target application is to input 2D representations of biological tissues, as typically resulting from a histological